-Client systems send data to the Tivoli Storage Manager server to be stored as backups or archives.
-The Tivoli Storage Manager server includes an inventory where information about client data is stored.
+Client systems send data to the Tivoli Storage Manager server to be stored as backups or archived data.
+The Tivoli Storage Manager server includes an inventory, which is a repository of information about client data.

 The inventory includes the following components: